PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 This is basically a combo of discovery and demo call - your objectives here are to:

-- Show the customer PostHog and get them excited
+- Show the customer PostHog and get them excited about working with us
 - Find out as much as you reasonably can about them
 - Have a solid plan for next steps in place